 The Many Saints of Newark was originally scheduled to release in theaters on September 25, 2020.
 Unfortunately, the effects of the COVID-19 pandemic forced movie theaters to shut down.
 New Line Cinema and HBO Films decided to pull the Sopranos prequel from theatrical release in 2020.
 Many fans assumed the film would be headed straight to the streaming platform HBO Max.

 Instead, the Sopranos prequel The Many Saints of Newark was still planned for theatrical release.
 It was rescheduled to open in movie theaters on March 21, 2021.
-If the film does have to get pushed again, fans are keeping their fingers crossed that it will head to HBO Max.
+But now it has been pushed yet again to September 24, 2021.
+This looks like WarnerMedia wants to position it for potential awards.
+And it does look like it will still debut on HBO Max along with the rest of the Warner Bros.
+2021 slate of films.

 The Sopranos forever changed the landscape of television, and fans hope that The Many Saints of Newark will be an equally momentous occasion in the realm of feature films.